The course follows a few books:

 The gradient of is:

-This sequence is guaranteed to converge for (so the solution to this exact problem can be extracted analytically from gradient descent).
+In this case, we’ve managed to find to this exact problem analytically from gradient descent.
+This sequence is guaranteed to converge to 2.
 This would set the cost function to 0, which is the minimum.

 The choice of has an influence on the algorithm’s outcome: